Chinese Indonesian surname: Adding Indonesian-sounding elements to a phonetically spelled Chinese surname

 Chinese surnames are combined with Indonesian-sounding names through minor modifications of their Chinese surnames.
 This process often involves adopting a phonetic spelling.
 Similar to incorporating Indonesian-sounding names directly to their Chinese surnames, epentheses are employed.
 This is the most common method employed.

 Illustrating this method is Eka Tjipta Widjaja, who constructed his surname by phonetically incorporating Oei (黃), represented as Wi- as a paragoge, and appending the suffix -djaja, meaning "victory".
-This approach is frequently employed by individuals with the surname Oei (黃) and Wei (魏), leading to the emergence of various names with the suffix Wi-, including Wijaya, Winata, and Wiyoko.
+This approach is frequently employed by individuals with the surname Oei (黃) and Wei (魏), leading to the emergence of various names with the prefix Wi-, including Wijaya, Winata, and Wiyoko.
 Other examples include Danandjaja for Tan (陳), as used by James Danandjaja, Pangestu for Phang (彭) and Phang (馮), as used by Prajogo Pangestu and Mari Pangestu, respectively, and Muljoto for Njoo (楊) used by Agnez Mo.